mercury-telemetry/mercury-telemetry/README.md

    2. Verify your installation: Running `heroku --version`, output should be like `heroku/x.y.z`

 2. Heroku Deployment
-   1. Create an account in Heroku
+   1. Create an account in [Heroku.](https://signup.heroku.com/)
-   2. Login your heroku account in terminal by using `heroku login`
+   2. Login your Heroku account in terminal by using `heroku login`
-   3. Go to http://dashboard.heroku.com/new-app to create a new heroku instance
+   3. Go to http://dashboard.heroku.com/new-app to create a new Heroku instance
       * In the instance page, go to "Resources", in the add-ons search postgres, choose Heroku-Postgres, then click "Provision" to add it.
    4. Add a remote to local project, using comand `heroku git :remote -a <heroku-project-name>` .
-   5. Deploy to heroku `git push heroku master`
+   5. Deploy to Heroku `git push heroku master`
 3. Visit remote site: \<heroku-project-name\>.herokuapp.com

+## Setup Synchronization (Optional)

+_Please make sure there is no whitespace in the path to the cloned repository.
+SymmetricDS doesn't work with a path with whitespaces._

+To setup SymmetricsDs on your machine, click [here.](https://github.com/gcivil-nyu-org/spring2020-cs-gy-9223-class/blob/master/symmetricds/README.md) In case you are on windows, please also refer to the wiki on the topic by going [here.](https://github.com/gcivil-nyu-org/spring2020-cs-gy-9223-class/wiki/Setting-up-SymmetricDS-on-Windows) Windows support is not streamlined and is very error prone but this should be enough to get you started.
+In case you want to help us make this better please refer below as to how you can contribute to the project.

 # Run
 ```